The Gold of Naples: Release

+The original Italian release comprises six segments: "Il guappo", "Pizze a credito", "Funeralino", "I giocatori", "Teresa", and "Il professore".
+The US version omits the third and the sixth, leaving the following: "The Racketeer", "Pizza on Credit", "The Gambler", and "Theresa".

 Paramount did not take up its option to release the film in the United States and it wasn't until February 1957 that the film was finally distributed there, being shown at the Paris Theater in New York for 18 weeks, earning the distributor, Distributors Corporation of America, $72,000.

-The film consists of segments including "The Racketeer", "Pizza on Credit", "The Gambler" and "Theresa".
-The segment "A Child is Dead" was not initially released.

 The film was voted one of the Ten Best Foreign Language Films of 1957 by The New York Times.